-Through immediate communication on Slack, daily standups, and weekly retrospectives, our clients are always informed and tightly integrated with our developers.
+Through immediate communication on Slack, daily standups, and weekly retrospectives, our clients are always informed and tightly integrated with our development cycle.

-With Version Control (GitHub) and Continuous Integration and a slew of automated management tools, our developers are able to deliver code quickly and efficiently to a staging (customer acceptance) environment or even straight to Production.
+With Version Control (GitHub) and Continuous Integration and a slew of automated management tools, our developers are able to deliver code quickly and efficiently to a staging (customer acceptance testing) environment and even straight to Production.

 To kickoff each phase of development (usually a week), we prioritize solutions and select a unified goal to achieve that phase.